skip to main content

 What Is a Smart Crib?

 Traditional cribs and bassinets are safe sleep spaces designed specifically for infants, babies and toddlers.
-Smart cribs take things up a notch by adding technology into the mix.
+Smart cribs take things up a notch by layering in technology.

 Are Smart Cribs Worth It?

 • Budget.
-Smart cribs are more expensive—sometimes significantly so—than traditional baby sleep spaces.
-If you’re planning on a small family and hope to move your baby into a traditional full-size crib sooner rather than later, then a smart crib may not be worth the price tag.
-But if you’re hoping to use the crib through multiple children or want to max out the time your baby will be in the bassinet, then a smart crib may be worth the investment.
+Smart cribs are significantly more expensive than traditional bassinets.
+If you’re planning a small family and intend to move your baby into a full-size crib relatively early, the math may not work in your favor.
+But if you’re hoping to use it through multiple children, or want to maximize the time your baby spends in a bassinet, the investment may make more sense.

 • Motion.
-Many smart cribs on our list feature motion, either manual (you’ll need to hit a button yourself either on the unit or via an app) or auto-response (the bassinet detects your baby’s movements and crying and auto-responds with motion and/or other soothing features).
-Some parents swear by motion and say it helps their baby sleep for longer stretches.
-For others, the motion didn’t seem to make a difference one way or another.
-There’s also the concern that some babies may become dependent on motion for sleep and will eventually have to be weaned from it in order to sleep independently.
+Many smart cribs feature some form of motion, either manual or auto-response.
+Some parents swear by it; others find it doesn't make much of a difference.
+There's also a concern about motion dependency.
 “If your baby cries, the crib can start to rock or sway, and to some, this is a pro.
-In my experience, this is a pretty big reason to steer clear of smart cribs and opt for a traditional crib,” says Giordano.
+In my experience, this is a pretty big reason to steer clear of smart cribs and opt for a traditional crib,” says Suzy Giordano, author of Twelve Hours' Sleep by Twelve Weeks Old.
 “These soothing features can and do inhibit your baby's own natural ability to self-soothe.
 After all, if the crib is working to help your baby calm and settle, what incentive will they have to learn?”

 • Information overload.
-If you’re the type of person who loves stats, analytics, schedules and all the information on your baby’s sleep, then a smart bassinet is likely right up your alley.
+If you love data, sleep analytics and detailed tracking, a smart bassinet is right in your wheelhouse.
 “A lot of parents sleep better knowing that their baby's breathing rate is being monitored,” Giordano shares.
 But what if too much information feeds your anxiety instead of easing it?
 “I have seen parents get very caught up in analyzing their baby's patterns.
 Why was their resting breathing rate different today?
 Why did they wake up at this time today versus this time yesterday?” she says.
 “That sort of thing can drive you mad if you let it.”

 Are Smart Cribs Safe?